Robert Austin Wynns Player Props: Rockies vs. Yankees

-He returns to action for the first time since July 8, when he went 1-for-3 with a home run and an RBI against the Giants.
+He is back in action for the first time since July 8, when he went 1-for-3 with a home run and an RBI against the Giants.

 Robert Austin Wynns Game Info & Props vs. the Yankees